rkulla/dotfiles/README.md

 Under `Terminal` enable `unlimited scrollback` and `mouse reporting`

-Right click 'Other actions' and make `l` the default profile.
+Right click 'Other actions' and make `d` the default profile.

 By default, new split panes reset back to $HOME but I want pwd: